 Need I say more, except that it’s pretty obvious why she chose her name.
 She loves digging down to, and beyond, her grass roots.
 The sweetest thing on earth to do, in her opinion.

 I could go on and on with silly stuff about my tiny but mighty friend, so I will, as a sweet respite from today’s global horrors…

 I worry about Sweetgrass, sometimes.
 Her passion to dig, to get to the bottom of things…to search out empty underground rooms vacated long ago by wild ones, is annoying to me, at times.
 Where do you draw the line between full-on passion and obsession?

 I drew the line the way too early morning she woke me to take her outside.
 She stood silent by the bedroom door.
 Silent as a daddy long-legs tiptoeing over my comforter, she vibed me with an intent so sharp that it cut through the rare and delightful dream I was in.

-Out of my dream, groggy with effusive apologies to her for having taken her for her last out and about too early the evening before, I stumbled off my futon mattress onto the floor in total duress about the terrible stress I had caused her.
+Out of my dream, groggy with effusive apologies to her for having taken her for her last out and about too early the evening before, I stumbled off the futon onto the floor in total duress about the terrible stress I had caused her.

 Threw on my robe, my coat, my hat.
 Pulled on socks, slipped into slippers, put on gloves, and carried her down the stairs, stumbling again, not floating the way sleepwalkers do.

 Fumbled with her jacket, her harness, her leash, all the necessities to keep her warm and protected from the big hooting owl—plus the raccoons, the skunks, the deer and the coyotes she would chase—and carried her down the porch steps that grew steep during dark hours.
 Plopped her gently down on stiff grassy ground.